peterboyer/esresult/README.md

 </p>

-`esresult` is a zero-dependency, TypeScript-first utility for better error-handling patterns in your code.
+`esresult` is a zero-dependency, TypeScript-first utility for better error-handling patterns in your code by making domain-specific errors an **explicit** part of a function's public API.

-It aims to help you build more resilient software by **forcing function callers to deal with possible domain-specific errors**, as opposed to easily forgotten try/catch blocks (or other emergent anti-patterns like brittle catch-all blocks that attempt to handle too much).
+By **forcing** function callers to deal with possible domain-specific errors you can build more transparent and resilient functionality, and circumvent a codebase littered with try/catch blocks or other emergent anti-patterns like brittle catch-all blocks that handle too much.

-**Domain-specific errors must be an explicit part of a function's public API**.

 Returning errors (instead of `throw`ing them) allows the caller to be aware of all possible domain-specific error values of a function, and allows for static